Overall ranking: Came 48th out of 126 in the Complete University Guide for 2016.

 What you need to know

-Vital statistics: Boasts nearly 20,000 full-time undergrads.
-60% in total come from state schools, and over a third are from the local area.
-Huge mature student population too, with another third of students being over 21 at the start of their course.
+Vital statistics: Boasts over 20,000 full-time undergrads.
+97.4% in total come from state schools, and over a third are from the local area.
+Huge mature student population too, with just under a third of students being over 21 at the start of their course.

 Added value: Strong in design.
 The brains behind Eurostar, the Ford Ka, Mercedes A-Class, BMW 1 Series and the new Landrover Freelander all started out here.
-In 2009, students won an international competition organised by Ferrari.
-Recently awarded £9.5m to fund three new centres of excellence in teaching and learning in design, maths support and health and social care.
-One of the first universities in Europe to launch an iTunes store – featuring over 150 podcasts.
-CUTV, the university’s YouTube, receives over 1,500 hits a day and students are regular contributors to the channel.
-Some swanky buildings: a £16m award-winning library; a £5m student centre; performing arts and media are housed in a redeveloped cinema; a £3.6m sports facility opened in January 2004.
-The aerospace laboratory has a full-size Harrier Jet and a Scout helicopter.
 The university is carrying out a £160m regeneration programme, which includes a range of catering outlets, a mini supermarket, post office and an exclusive roof garden.
 The students’ union building has been designed to harness solar energy and much of the area inside the campus is set to become pedestrianised.
 The money will also be put towards a new Institute for Advanced Manufacturing and Engineering, know as a "faculty on the factory floor."
 Another new state-of-the-art science and health 'super lab' will also be opening in 2017, which will house the Faculty of Health and Life Sciences.

 Easy to get into?
 Fairly.
 Makes offers on grades, not UCAS points.
 The grade range is AAB to CCC in A-levels.
 Health subjects are extremely popular, as are sports, design, performance, psychology, law, humanities subjects, business courses and engineering programmes.